 Although we own a very strong portfolio of issued and pending patents related to GSM, GPRS, EDGE, OFDM, OFDMA and/or Multiple Input, Multiple Output (MIMO) technologies, our patent portfolio licensing program in these areas is less established and might not be as successful in generating licensing income as our CDMA portfolio licensing program.
-Sprint Nextel entered into a definitive agreement with Clearwire Corporation to form a new company that has started to deploy WiMAX (an OFDMA-based technology) using its 2.5 GHz spectrum, also known as the Broadband Radio Services band.
-Other wireless operators are investigating deployment of WiMAX or considering LTE, being standardized by 3GPP, or UMB, being standardized by 3GPP2, as next-generation technologies for deployment in existing or future spectrum bands.
-Verizon has announced its intention to begin developing its chosen fourth generation (4G) technology, LTE, and to prepare for the time when its customers start demanding such 4G capabilities, while continuing the expansion and operation of its existing CDMA-based technologies for many years to come.
-Although we believe that our patented technology is essential and useful to implementation of the WiMAX, LTE and UMB standards and have granted royalty-bearing licenses to eight companies to make and sell products implementing those standards (including Nokia and another major handset OEM), we might not achieve the same royalty revenues on such WiMAX, LTE or UMB deployments as on CDMA-based products and we might not achieve the same level of success in WiMAX, LTE or UMB products as we have in CDMA-based products.
+Many wireless operators are investigating or have selected LTE (or to a lesser extent WiMAX) as next-generation technologies for deployment in existing or future spectrum bands as complementary to their existing CDMA-based networks.
+Although we believe that our patented technology is essential and useful to implementation of the LTE and WiMAX standards and have granted royalty-bearing licenses to eight companies to make and sell products implementing those standards (including Nokia and another major handset OEM), we might not achieve the same royalty revenues on such LTE or WiMAX deployments as on CDMA-based deployments, and we might not achieve the same level of success in selling LTE or WiMAX products as we have in CDMA-based products.